rasmusprentow/red/README.md

 ----------
 The core of any RED project is the actitivies.
 Inherit from the `red.activity.Activity` to create your own activities.
-To get documentation use
+To get documentation use:

      pydoc red/activities.py

 Config
 ------

-To use the init.conf you need the following line
+To use the init.conf you need the following line:

     from red.config import config

-Usage
+Usage:
     config.get('Section','Option')